 It's the same in Williamstown where there's a handful of year-round players on Stephen Bryant's Mount Greylock boys roster.
 Bryant said he tries to run his pupils through as many drills as possible early in the season to help get timing back.

 "You can get pretty rusty," Bryant said.
 "It could take several weeks until you get back to your peak performance. ...
 That's one of the big problems of starting tennis once you took such a long break, getting the timing of the ball back and your swing timing."

 Forget said footwork, like timing, can take a little while to get down.
 Pittsfield boys coach John Clarno spends the early days of the season focusing on basic ground strokes.

 "It's a challenge in that you have probably a minority of kids that have played indoor tennis over the winter," Forget said.
 "The majority of kids have not picked up a tennis racquet for some time.
-You have to adjust your practice plan to that reality."

 The Mounties' Jonah Majumder is one of those players who hasn't gotten a ton of court time in the winter.
 The senior said he tries play a little, particularly after his Nordic ski season ends, but that can be difficult.

 So these opening weeks are more a time for focusing on those strokes and getting the feel back.
 Majumder's counterparts that have been playing right along can hit the ground running.